Smoke detector: Performance differences

 Photoelectric detectors and ionization detectors differ in their performance depending on the type of smoke generated by a fire.

 A presentation by Siemens and the Canadian Fire Alarm Association reports that the ionization detector is the best at detecting incipient-stage fires with invisibly small particles, fast-flaming fires with smaller 0.01–0.4 micron particles, and dark or black smoke, while more modern photoelectric detectors are best at detecting slow-smouldering fires with larger 0.4–10.0 micron particles, and light-coloured white/grey smoke.

 Photoelectric smoke detectors respond faster to fire that is in its early, smoldering stage.
 The smoke from the smoldering stage of a fire is typically made up of large combustion particles between 0.3 and 10.0 μm.
 Ionization smoke detectors respond faster (typically 30–60 seconds) to the flaming stage of a fire.
 The smoke from the flaming stage of a fire is typically made up of microscopic combustion particles between 0.01 and 0.3 μm.
 Also, ionization detectors are weaker in high airflow environments.

 Some European countries, including France, and some US states and municipalities have banned the use of domestic ionization smoke alarms because of concerns that they are not reliable enough as compared to other technologies.
 Where an ionizing smoke detector has been the only detector, fires in the early stages have not always been effectively detected.

-In June 2006, the Australian Fire & Emergency Service Authorities Council, the peak representative body for all Australian and New Zealand fire departments, published an official report, 'Position on Smoke Alarms in Residential Accommodation'.
-Clause 3.0 states, "Ionization smoke alarms may not operate in time to alert occupants to escape from a smoldering fire."
+In June 2006, the Australasian Fire & Emergency Service Authorities Council (AFAC), the peak representative body for all Australian and New Zealand fire departments, published an official report, 'Position on Smoke Alarms in Residential Accommodation'.
+Clause 3.0 states, "Ionization smoke alarms may not operate in time to alert occupants to escape from a smoldering fire".

-In August 2008, the International Association of Fire Fighters (IAFF) passed a resolution recommending the use of photoelectric smoke alarms, saying that changing to photoelectric alarms "Will drastically reduce the loss of life among citizens and firefighters."
+In August 2008, the International Association of Fire Fighters (IAFF) passed a resolution recommending the use of photoelectric smoke alarms, saying that changing to photoelectric alarms "Will drastically reduce the loss of life among citizens and firefighters".